Besko

 Besko is a village in Sanok County, Subcarpathian Voivodeship, in south-eastern Poland.
 It is the seat of the gmina (administrative district) called Gmina Besko.
-It lies approximately 20 km west of Sanok and 51 km south of the regional capital Rzeszów.

 History

 As a result of the first of Partitions of Poland (Treaty of St-Petersburg dated 5 July 1772, the Galicia area was attributed to the Habsburg Monarchy.
 When a postoffice was opened in 1890, the town was in the Sanok Bezirkshauptmannschaft.